sharma-kapil/Getting-and-Cleaning-Data-Project/CodeBook.md

----
-title: "Getting and Cleaning Data Project Code Book"
+# Getting and Cleaning Data Project Code Book
-author: "Kapil Sharma"
-date: "Sunday, January 18, 2015"
-output: html_document
----

 This Code book describes the variables, the data, and transformations applied to the data to clean up the data.